nicebucket-org/nicebucket/CONTRIBUTING.md

 ## What's Next?

 Interested in contributing but not sure where to start?
-Check out our [ROADMAP.md](ROADMAP.md) to see what features we're planning to work on next.
+Check out our [ROADMAP.md](ROADMAP.md) to see what we've got planned.